flaghunters/Extra-Flags-for-4chan/php/README.md

 Checks if the /flags folder contains only .png and .txt files.

 It happens many times that operating systems use particular files and folders to manage their stuff (desktop.ini and .DS_store I'm looking at you) or flag makers forget to use the correct extension and produce .jpg of .gif files.

+## checksize.py

+Checks if the flags have standard dimensions (16x11, 11x11) and an usual file size (&lt;1KB).
+The former may be totally fine for some exceptional cases but it's most likely a mistake made by the guy that made the flag in a hurry, the latter may indicate that the flags haven't undergone an optimization stage and/or contain useless metadata or color profiles.

+Modern versions of Paint.NET and GIMP usually do optimize their output, but it may happen for some unknown reason that the file is still bloated.
+In this case no run of optipng will reduce the size to a more reasonable one and the files need to be exported again.